cschweda/pao-deck-trainer/README.md

 2. Create vivid mental images for each card's three possible roles
 3. Practice recalling both forward (card → PAO) and backward (PAO → card)
 4. Use the trainer's spaced repetition to reinforce your memory

-## Getting Started

-1. Clone the repository
-2. Open `index.html` in your browser
-3. Practice with the flashcard system
-4. Track your progress with the streak counter